sevenseasofbri/Orbital-README/README.md

 **4. _TESTING_**
 While this is may not be a feature, it is important that before the application goes into deployment, although we have done quite a bit of testing, more extensive (automated) testing of cases has to be done for Milestonee 3 which will see more integration of our features.
 This will help us clear out any bugs, hiccups and loose ends in our codes and remove them in time for the future.

+## Bugs and Difficulties Encountered

-## Software Engineering Practices and Principles Applied :
+## Software Engineering Practices and Principles Applied

 ### Program Flow and Design